Switchback Travel (Jason Hummel)

 What we don’t: Expensive; only available in five sizes and one inseam length.

 The Untracked is a nice alternative to the Sentinel above, and we think it's overall the smarter choice for dedicated backcountry skiers.
-The construction is virtually identical—including the same 80-denier face fabric, Gore-Tex membrane, and flannel backer—but the Untracked’s streamlined bib upper and added stretch-mesh panels will go a long way to boost breathability and freedom of movement for uphill enthusiasts.
-It is worth noting that we haven’t loved Patagonia’s drop seat designs in the past—the snaps can be hard to reach with a jacket on—and the Untracked only comes in five sizes, compared to the Sentinel’s 10 sizes and three inseam lengths.
-But if it fits, the minimalist Untracked will appeal to dedicated backcountry skiers looking for a highly protective bib.
+The construction is virtually identical—including the same 80D face fabric, Gore-Tex membrane, and flannel backer—but the Untracked’s streamlined bib upper and extra stretch-mesh panels give it the clear edge in breathability and freedom of movement for uphill enthusiasts (although the Sentinel gets our vote for resort riding).
+It is worth noting that we haven’t loved Patagonia’s drop seat designs in the past—the snaps can be hard to reach with a jacket on—and the Untracked only comes in five sizes compared to the Sentinel’s 10.
+But if it fits, the minimalist Untracked has clear appeal for weight-conscious backcountry riders who don't want to skimp on protection.

 See the Patagonia Untracked Bibs